Updated on May 21st, 2021 by Bob Ciura

 Business Development Companies, or BDCs, have become popular among income investors.
 That is because BDCs, as an alternative asset class, offer very high dividend yields, thanks in part to a favorable tax structure.
 The companies generally achieve extremely high yields on their investments, which they pass along to shareholders in the form of distributions.

-Not only does Solar Senior have a very high yield more than four times that of the broader market, it also pays its dividend each month, rather than once per quarter.
-This allows investors even faster compounding, and more current income.
+For example, SLR Senior Investment Corp.
+(SUNS) has a current dividend yield of 7.9%.
+Not only does SLR have a very high yield more than five times that of the S&P 500 Index, it also pays its dividend each month, rather than once per quarter.
+This allows investors even faster compounding, with more frequent dividend payments.

 You can download our full Excel spreadsheet of all monthly dividend stocks (along with metrics that matter like dividend yield and payout ratio) by clicking on the link below:

 SLR offers a very high level of income, and a way for investors to gain exposure to privately-held companies with the potential for growth.